Spread the love

 Types of Birding at Komodo National Park

 There are two types of birding you can do here, and it all depends on your budget.
-For those who travel a long distance to get here, you may want to consider the second option, while some who live in the region can opt for the simple birding experience like me.
+For those who travel a long distance to get here, you may want to consider the second option, while some who live in the region can opt for a simple birding experience, like mine.

 Easy Birdwatching at Komodo National Park – This is the cowboy option, which is budget-friendly.
 First, you need to book a boat to Komodo Island from Labuan Bajo town.
 When you arrive at the park office on the island, you can arrange for one of the park rangers to be your bird guide.
-Ask for someone who knows about birds because not all rangers know much about birds.
+Ask for someone who knows about birds, because not all rangers are knowledgeable about them.

 One of the rangers will follow and guide you throughout your birding at the park.
-There is no option for birding alone as a ranger always needs to be with guests for safety purposes.
+There is no option for birding alone, as a ranger is always required to be with guests for safety purposes.
 You don’t want to be attacked by a Komodo Dragon while looking at birds.
 So, the only way is to have the ranger by your side, as he will be on the lookout.

 Birdwatching Tour at Komodo National Park – This is where you book a specialised birdwatching tour to Komodo Island and use a proper bird guide who knows where and what birds to see and photograph.
-This option needs to be pre-booked before you go there, so you must look for a reputable bird guide for Komodo National Park.
+This option requires pre-booking before you arrive, so it’s essential to find a reputable bird guide for Komodo National Park.

-This option is also on the higher priced tier where they pick you up, book the boat, pay the park fees and everything else.
+This option is also on the higher-priced tier, where they pick you up, book the boat, pay the park fees and everything else.
 So, you don’t need to worry about the logistics as everything is pre-arranged.
 Just go with the flow, and let them know if you have a bird life.
-If you go looking for one in Labuan Bajo, I don’t think there will be any, but rest assured, if you ask, everyone will say they can do it just to get your business.
+If you go looking for one in Labuan Bajo, I don’t think you’ll find any.
+However, rest assured that if you ask, everyone will claim they can do it just to get your business.

 Komodo Island Black-naped Oriole